top of page

 Around halfway through the sixteenth century, all the Frisian and Saxon farmer marshland republics along the Wadden Sea coast had lost their independence and were usurped by counts and bishops.
 The small republics and their feudal laws ceased to exist, and feudalism and feudal law were introduced.
 The tradition of Old Frisian law came to an end too, including the use of the Frisian language in official and judicial domains.

-In the province of Friesland, another different development took place.
-In the year 1498, the area that is now the province of Friesland lost its independence to Duke Albert III of Saxony.
-He died quite soon after.
-His son, Duke George of Saxony, abolished the Old Frisian law in 1504 with the so-called Saxon Ordinance.
-Ubi societas, ibi ius, and thus a new law had to be introduced.
-Therefore, with this Ordinance, too, Frisian law was replaced by Roman law in its purest form, not watered down with other legal traditions.
-Suddenly, Frisians continued a 2,500-year-old Roman legal tradition.
+In the province of Friesland, a development occurred that differed markedly from the rest of Europe.
+In 1498, the area that is now Friesland lost its independence to Duke Albert III of Saxony, who died shortly thereafter.
+His son, Duke George of Saxony, abolished the Old Frisian law in 1504 through the so-called Saxon Ordinance.
+Ubi societas, ibi ius, as noted earlier—where there is a society, there must be law—and thus a new legal framework had to be established.
+With this ordinance, Frisian law was replaced by Roman law in its purest form, unmodified by local legal traditions.
+In effect, the Frisians suddenly found themselves continuing a 2,500-year-old Roman legal tradition!

-When only seventy-five years later, in 1581, the province of Friesland joined the uprising against the Kingdom of Spain and regained its independence as part of the Republic of the Seven United Netherlands, apparently nobody in the province of Friesland considered returning to the Old Frisian law tradition and its legal language.
-A free choice of the Frisians not to do so.
-Instead, Roman law simply continued to be the applicable law and would –amazingly– exist until the Dutch Republic was incorporated into the French Republic in 1795.
-So, ancient Roman law was actively practiced until the late eighteenth century at the low-lying fringes of Europe, 2,000 kilometers from Rome, namely in the province of Friesland.
+Seventy-five years later, in 1581, the province of Friesland joined the uprising against the Kingdom of Spain and regained its independence as part of the free republics of the Seven United Netherlands.
+Interestingly, no one in the province of Friesland considered returning to the Old Frisian legal tradition or its native legal language—a conscious choice by the Frisians.
+Instead, Roman law remained in force and, remarkably, continued to govern the province until the Dutch Republic was incorporated into the French Republic in 1795.
+Thus, ancient Roman law was actively applied in the province of Friesland—at the low-lying fringes of Europe, some 2,000 kilometers from Rome—well into the late eighteenth century.

 Note 1 — Also relating to migration laws, the Older Law of Västergötland in Sweden of the Viking Age stated that murders of people from Västergötland were punishable by higher payments than if the victim came from other parts of Sweden (Sanmark 2017).